ziapeltagames/lavender-hack/WILDERNESS.md

 A long rest allows characters to choose from a variety of actions during the watch.
 Each player may choose a different action from the following list.

 * Heal.
-    * Roll hit die and regain that many hit points.
-    * Roll with disadvantage in bad weather.
 * Repair.
-    * Roll gear die to repair armor or weapon by one step.
-    * Roll with disadvantage in bad weather.
-    * Gear die type must be higher than current damaged armor or weapon die type.
 * Memorize Working.
-    * Gain back one spent working.
 * Forage.
-    * Test Wis.
-    * Roll with disdvantage in bad weather.
 * Hunt.
-    * Test Dex.
-    * Roll with disadvantage in bad weather.

 ## Foraging and Hunting